 These drives are "bare" and will need an enclosure or dock to be used externally

 Before purchasing any enclosure, be sure to check whether any known compatibility issues pertain to that device.
-We offer some general advice here, though, and a small collection of specific devices that are very popular, but known to not serve well as bootable backup disks for macOS.
+We offer some general advice here, though, and a small collection of specific devices that are very popular, but deliver subpar performance.

 Several years ago Seagate introduced Shingled Magnetic Recording to increase the storage capacity of rotational hard drives, but at the expense of writing performance.
 We anticipate considerably worse performance for APFS in particular on these devices.
 Many vendors have not been particularly forthright about the use of SMR in their devices until recently.
 Some devices that leverage SMR include: